anicoll/unicom/README.md

     unicom-server--response-->Domain-X;
 ```
 1. Domain-X makes a sync request to send a notification to unicom (email for now)
-1. Unicom-server initiats a workflow and responds back with the workflow ID
+1. Unicom-server initiats a workflow
 1. Temporal executes the workflow and the unicom-server waits for the workflow to complete.
 1. After successful completion or failure to send the communication the result is returned to the domain via the same grpc/http request they initiated the request with.